 K. Salt helps create thirst so that the body gets the proper amount of water.
-(There is an expression, "You can lead a horse to water, but if you give him salt, he will go to water.")
+"You can lead a horse to water, but you can't make him to drink, but if you give him salt, he will go and drink".

 L. Salt helps regulate the metabolic and electrolyte balance in the body.